technetia/1-x-graph-machine/README.txt

 Author: Nicholas Kim
-Artwork: Nicholas Kim (credit for background space image to NASA, in the public domain) This program should only be found at my website, Technetia (http://technetia.ca/).
+Artwork: Nicholas Kim (credit for background space image to NASA, in the public domain)

 To run the program:
 - If using the source, run the main file.
 (1-x_graph_machine.pyw) Python 2.5-2.7 and Pygame are required.
 (If running from the command line, you will need to type something like "python 1-x_graph_machine.pyw")